 Albania is an unknown destination for so many people but it needn’t be.
 It’s a beautiful country with a fascinating history and culture dating back thousands of years.
-It’s a safe and affordable destination and with more airlines planning to offer cheap flights it’s about to become much more accessible.
+It’s a safe and affordable destination and with more airlines offering cheap flights, it’s about to become much more accessible.

 People often ask me what I like about the country and it’s simple.
 Its natural beauty, stunning landscapes, Mediterranean weather and welcoming people.
 Not to mention it’s dirt cheap compared to almost everywhere else in Europe.
 Even for city loving people like myself, Albania’s scenery will blow your mind.
 Massive mountain ranges, pristine lakes and springs and some of the best beaches in southeastern Europe, Albania is an incredible destination which deserves more attention.